archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 >
 > If the empirically measured parameters are not consistent with the relationship between them that is required by the theory for a given material or behavioral system, then the data by which that system is to be interpreted cannot have a consistent susceptibility to decoding; that is, there will be no basis for deriving a coherent archaeological interpretation of the data that will accurately reflect the prehistoric situation.
 Thus, the question of the existence of a code is one of primary importance for our considerations.

-### Part II -- Application of Information-Theoretic Measures
+### "Part II -- Application of Information-Theoretic Measures"

 <!-- ## Applications
  -->